neo4j/neo4j-graphrag-python/docs/source/user_guide.rst

 Internally, this retriever performs the vector search in Weaviate, finds the corresponding node by matching the Weaviate metadata `id_property_external` with a Neo4j `node.id_property_neo4j`, and returns the matched node.

-Similarly to the vector retriever, you can also use `return_properties` or `retrieval_query` parameters.
+The `return_properties` and `retrieval_query` parameters operate similarly to those in other retrievers.

-Also see :ref:`weaviateneo4jretriever`.
+See :ref:`weaviateneo4jretriever`.

-Pinecone retrievers
+Pinecone Retrievers
 -------------------

 .. note::

-    In order to import this retriever, you must install the Weaviate Python client:
+    In order to import this retriever, the Pinecone Python client must be installed:
     `pip install pinecone-client`